-Payment/ reimbursement of all costs associated with the damage to any University Vehicle resulting from misuse or careless operation by an Authorized Driver will be from the driver, or the departmental budget, contract, or grant of the authorizing official.
-Such costs will not be covered by University Insurance Programs.
+Payment/reimbursement of all costs associated with the damage to any University of California vehicle resulting from misuse or careless operation by an authorized driver shall be from the driver, or the departmental budget, contract, or grant of the authorizing official.
+Such costs shall not be covered by University of California Insurance Programs.

-G. Traffic/Parking Citations:
+G. TRAFFIC/PARKING CITATIONS:

-- 1. Traffic/parking citations shall not be paid from any source of University funds. - The driver of a University Vehicle is responsible for the payment of any traffic/parking citations incurred on or off University property during the time that driver is responsible for the operation of the Vehicle.
-University parking citations have the same legal authorization as those issued by municipal or State law enforcement authorities. - 3.
-Guidelines on preparing reports of moving violations and on disciplining repeated violators can be found in Letter from President Gardner to Vice Chancellors and Laboratory Directors, University of California Guidelines on Drivers and Drivers' Public Driving Records, July 27, 1989. - H. Sustainable Transportation Programs: The University encourages all campuses to offer ridesharing programs (e.g., vanpools, carpools, bus-pools, guaranteed ride home programs) to encourage use of public transit, and to participate in transportation management organizations or other appropriate cooperative arrangements for the purposes of furthering such activities.
+1. Traffic/parking citations shall not be paid from any source of University of California funds.

+- 2. The driver of a University of California vehicle is responsible for the payment of any traffic/parking citations incurred on or off University property during the time that driver is responsible for the operation of the vehicle.
+University of California parking citations have the same legal authorization as those issued by municipal or State law enforcement authorities. - 3.
+Guidelines on preparing reports of moving violations and on disciplining repeated violators can be found in Letter from President Gardner to Vice Chancellors and Laboratory Directors, University of California Guidelines on Drivers and Drivers' Public Driving Records, July 27, 1989. - H. ALTERNATIVE TRANSPORTATION PROGRAMS: The University of California encourages all campuses to offer ridesharing programs (e.g., vanpools, carpools, bus-pools, guaranteed ride home programs) to encourage use of public transit, and to participate in transportation management organizations or other appropriate cooperative arrangements for the purposes of furthering such activities.